openownership/bodsriskdetection/docs/use-cases/risk-pep-sanctions.md

   owl:sameAs  <https://w3id.org/ftm#gb-coh-psc-06805907-j-j1jg59zoo-i7kopyunywdtiaw> .
 ```

-When importing the Open Sanctions dataset, we in turn explicitly create a triple between the PSC slug and the sanctioned
+When importing the OpenSanctions dataset, we in turn explicitly create a triple between the PSC slug and the sanctioned
 record
 ```turtle
 @prefix owl: <http://www.w3.org/2002/07/owl#> .